virtualitems/unit-tests/README.md

 - accepts a value in valid choices
 - accepts multiple values in valid choices if the field is multiple
+- can remove all selected options
 - does not accept a value that is not in valid choices
 - has an disabled default option
+- the disabled options are not selectable

 <br />